Yang Ji-won (singer): 2020–present: Solo debut

-On May 8, 2020, Yang made her solo debut under CL& Company with her first single "Towards the Sun".
+On May 8, 2020, Yang made her solo debut under CL& Company, with her first single "Towards the Sun".
+She appeared in the television series Unpredictable Family as Jeong Hye-yoon, the biological mother of Shin Ga-ram.
+Her contract with CL& Company ended in March 2024.

 Personal life

 On the July 31, 2018 episode of Video Star, Yang revealed that she had a non-celebrity boyfriend.